These are the world's ten hungriest countries in 2022

 Conflict and hunger form another vicious cycle.
 In South Sudan, civil war has led to mass displacement and abandoned fields.
 The result is crop failure which, combined with a soaring inflation rate that makes imported food unaffordable, has left 7.2 million people in a food crisis.
 Likewise, Yemen’s ongoing conflict has led to over half the country (approximately 17 million people) in need of urgent action in the absence of ongoing humanitarian food assistance.

-Countries like Zambia enjoy relative peace and political stability.
+Countries like Malawi enjoy relative peace and political stability.
 However, they are also plagued by hunger due to climate change.
 Too little — or too much — rainfall can destroy harvests or reduce the amount of animal pasture available.
 These fluctuations are made worse by the El Niño weather system, and are likely to increase due to changes in climate.
 Extreme climate patterns also tend to affect the poorest regions of the world the most.
 The World Bank estimates that climate change has the power to push more than 100 million people into poverty over the next decade.

 Hunger isn’t simply a lack of access to food: It’s a lack of access to the right nutrients.
 In order to thrive, humans need a range of foods providing a variety of essential health benefits.
 Families living in poverty often rely on just one or two staple foods (like corn or wheat), which means they’re not getting enough critical macronutrients and vitamins, and may still suffer the effects of hunger.